denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 ## Summary #OCP_Summary

-This chapter presented how to make intelligent decisions in Java.
+**==This chapter presented how to make intelligent decisions in Java.**==

-We covered basic decision-making constructs such as if, else, and switch statements and showed how to use them to change the path of the process at runtime.
-We also presented newer features in the Java language, including pattern matching and switch expressions, both designed to reduce boilerplate code.
+==**We covered basic decision-making constructs such as if, else, and switch statements and showed how to use them to change the path of the process at runtime.
+We also presented newer features in the Java language, including pattern matching and switch expressions, both designed to reduce boilerplate code.**==

-We then moved our discussion to repetition control structures, starting with while and do/while loops.
+==**We then moved our discussion to repetition control structures, starting with while and do/while loops.**==

-Next, we covered the extremely convenient repetition control structures: the for and for-each loops.
-While their syntax is more complex than the traditional while or do/while loops, they are extremely useful in everyday coding and allow you to create complex expressions in a single line of code.
+==**Next, we covered the extremely convenient repetition control structures: the for and for-each loops.
+While their syntax is more complex than the traditional while or do/while loops, they are extremely useful in everyday coding and allow you to create complex expressions in a single line of code.**==

-We concluded this chapter by discussing advanced control options and how flow can be enhanced through nested loops coupled with break, continue, and return statements.
+==**We concluded this chapter by discussing advanced control options and how flow can be enhanced through nested loops coupled with break, continue, and return statements.==**

 ## Exam Essentials #Essential